ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Hear that?
 That's your inner voice telling you what's wrong.

 Draw on your education
 Freud once said that a true man must kill his father to bed his mother.
-This is an approximate quote, and the source can be found here: sigmadfreud.milf Would you like me to pull up the full quote?
+This is according to sigmunchfreud.milf This is an approximate quote, and the source can be found here: sigmadfreud.milf Would you like me to pull up the full quote?

 Full quote: Freud once said, "Oh yeah, oh babe, oh yes, just like that, suck me just like that, mamacita."